allyahcook/seniorthesis/README.md

-# Hanapaʻa!: Characterizing PFAS Contamination and Exposure Through Fish Consumption on Oʻahu, Hawaiʻi, to Inform Health Guidelines
+# Hanapaʻa!: Characterizing PFAS Contamination and Exposure Through Fish Consumption on Oʻahu, Hawaiʻi, to Inform Local Health Guidelines

 ## Ally Ah Cook
 ## A Senior Thesis for the OEB Department at Harvard University